Last Updated: June 22, 2021

 The basic forms of financial aid for students are grants, educational loans, federal student loans, direct subsidized and unsubsidized loans, parent loans and even private loans.
 At the same time, candidates will also be eligible for scholarships and other work-study options which will help them pay college tuition while covering other expenses as well.
 The main sources for financial aid are federal, state, school, and private in general all of which can be approached by candidates in order to aid them pay for college.

 Contrary to common misconception, there are scholarships

 for just about every student, regardless of background.
-The challenge, however, is finding those scholarship programs that are right for you.
-High school guidance counselors, local community organizations and businesses, and online searches are the best resources for finding free money for college.
-To increase your chances of receiving an award, you should submit applications for as many scholarships as you are eligible.
-Just remember that you are not alone in your quest for scholarship money; expect strong competition, especially for larger awards.
+The challenge, however, is finding those scholarship programs that suit the candidate.
+High school guidance counselors, local community organizations and businesses, and online searches are the best sources for finding the right scholarship.
+To increase the chances of receiving an award, candidates must submit applications to every scholarship they are eligible for.

 - Federal Work-Study (FWS): This federal program provides part-time work experience for students in need of financial assistance.
 Currently, over 3,400 institutions of higher education participate in FWS.
 Eligible students join the work-study program offered by their college or university and are placed in employment opportunities that match their course of study.
 This gives students the opportunity to earn money towards tuition and other living expenses while acquiring experience that will help them land a job after graduation.